 Knowing what to call an owner of an LLC isn’t always clear.
-Owners of sole proprietorships are called owners, partnerships have partners, and owners of a corporation are referred to as directors, officers, or shareholders.
+Owners of sole proprietorships are called owners or sometimes principals.
+Partnerships have partners, and the owners of a corporation are referred to as directors, officers, or shareholders.

 So what is the owner of an LLC called?

 Owners of an LLC are commonly referred to as members.
-While not as common, corporate titles can be assigned to members, such as President or Chief Executive Officer.
+If a manager is hired to run the LLC, that person is often called a member-manager.
+While not as common, corporate titles can be assigned to members, such as President, Founder, Chief Financial Officer (CFO), or Chief Executive Officer (CEO).

 What are Titles for the Officers of an LLC?